Smoked Meatloaf

 - Milk – Milk binds the meat together and also adds moisture so it doesn’t dry out.

-- Cheddar cheese – Grab a block and grate it yourself and it will melt better.
+- Cheddar cheese – Grab a block and grate it yourself so it will melt better and have way better flavor.

 How to Make Smoked Meatloaf

-- Combine all ingredients, do not over-mix or your meatloaf will become tough.
+- Make meat mixture.
+Combine all ingredients, do not over-mix or your meatloaf will become tough.
 Shape into a loaf.

-- Place on smoker and smoke for about 1 1/2 hours.
+- Smoke.
+Place on smoker and smoke for about 1 1/2 hours.

-- Remove from smoker and allow to rest 5 minutes.
-Slice and enjoy!
+- Rest and serve.
+Remove from smoker and allow to rest 5 minutes.
+Slice and enjoy.

 Storage and Reheating